Cray-HPE/docs-csm/install/common-pre-install/hpcm_installation-cpi.md

    1. Set the SITE LAN.

-      To configure the sitelan open a command line terminal and run the following command:
+      To configure `sitelan` open a command line terminal and run the following command:

       `172.30.54.111` and `eno1` are examples of IP address and network device names.